fongelias/learnTypescript/README.md

 }
 ```

-`public` creates properties on the object with that name
+`public` creates properties on the object with that name when used in the constructor's inputs